-Students are allowed adequate passing time between each period during which time they are expected to efficiently manage their time and attend to personal needs such as restroom visits or getting a drink at a water fountain.
+Students are allowed five minutes of passing time between each period during which time they are expected to efficiently manage their time and attend to personal needs such as restroom visits, getting a drink at a water fountain, securing their belongings in a locker, etc.

-Students arriving after the start of school must be accompanied by a parent/guardian and signed-in by the parent in the main office.
+Students arriving after 7:05 AM must be accompanied by a parent/guardian and signed-in by the parent in the Attendance Office.